West of Shanghai: Production

 This was the second film John Farrow directed for Warner Bros.
+Pictures.

 Karloff was to make Black Widow for Warner Bros.
 But the studio pushed forward the film in their schedule to take advantage of the Second Sino-Japanese War.

 It was known during production as China Bandit, then War Lord, then The Adventures of Fang.
 Filming took place in February 1937.

 Willard Parker was to have made his debut in the film.
 Karloff's makeup required three hours of work per day; this was less time than was required for his non-human roles.

 Reception

 The New York Times wrote Karloff "admirably acquits himself as a comedian" in the film which nonetheless had "atmospheric validity" due to "numerous Chinese extras and an imaginative treatment of sets."